-Think of a digital workplace as the “house” where your company is hosted: where your employees can be bring their resources and work together every day.
-Software or services for this can offer technology like video calls for online collaboration, to full-spectrum services like self-serve functionalities, content publishing, and business intelligence dashboards.
-A selection of these includes G-Suite, Microsoft Teams, Slack, and intranet portals built using digital experience platforms like those recognized by Gartner’s Magic Quadrant.
+Think of a digital workplace as the “house” where your company is hosted: where your employees can bring their resources and work together every day.
+Software or services for this can offer technology like video calls for online collaboration to full-spectrum services like self-serve functionalities, content publishing, and business intelligence dashboards.
+A selection of these includes G-Suite, Microsoft Teams, Slack, and intranet portals built using Digital Experience Platforms (DXPs) like those recognized by Gartner’s Magic Quadrant.

 Rarely a company uses all functionalities in a suite: they concentrate on those that work the best for them, like document management or video call functionalities.
-So you may want to consider if your core collaboration services and “out of the box” (OOTB) functionalities are enough, or if your company requires a fully-customized tool or platform.
+So you may want to consider if your core collaboration services and “out of the box” (OOTB) functionalities are enough or if you need a platform to integrate the functions into a cohesive digital workplace.

 You may also consider the long-term: your strategic technology roadmap.
 Like a couple that buys a big house for a growing family, you need to think about how your digital workplace is going to evolve over time.
-For example, you may start with video calls and online collaboration, and later, as the business grows, expand to project documentation and self-service tools.
+For example, you may start with video calls and online collaboration and later, as the business grows, expand to project documentation, automation, and self-service digital workplace tools.

-Digital experience platforms like Liferay offer both OOTB capabilities and customization and enable you to bring different business functionalities together in one single place, whether they are internal communications or B2B commerce.
-The more integrated your platforms and portals, the more seamless and complete the experience you can build.
+Digital Experience Platforms (DXPs)—like Liferay DXP, HCL DX, and Adobe Experience Platform, to mention a few—are robust, enterprise-level software that offers both OOTB capabilities and customization and enables you to bring different business functionalities together in one single place, whether they are internal communications or B2B commerce.
+The more integrated your platforms and portals are, the more seamless and complete the experience you can build.

-Understanding the employee experience is somewhat new territory, but when it comes to digital workplaces, this understanding is vital.
-It should elevate your company’s values but also respond to what your users (your employees in this case) need.
+Understanding the employee experience is somewhat new territory, but when it comes to creating digital workplaces, this understanding is vital.
+It should elevate your company’s values but also respond to what your users (your employees, in this case) need.
 Employees need information, resources, and clear paths to be able to fulfill their roles.
 However, there are different groups, with unique necessities, in a company.
-A management-employee may not have the need for mobile functionalities like a frontline employee has, for example.
+A management employee may not have the need for mobile functionalities like a frontline employee has, for example.

-When creating or improving a digital experience for your employees, your technology infrastructure (a digital platform) should be able to meet these ends simultaneously.
-Customization not only makes your digital workplace feel more relevant to your users, but it also allows them to focus on what they need while reducing support calls to IT.
+When creating or improving a digital experience for your employees, your technology infrastructure (such as a digital platform) should be able to meet these ends simultaneously.
+Personalization not only makes your digital workplace feel more relevant to your users, but it also allows them to focus on what they need while reducing support calls to IT.